cem-1/nodejs-workplace/README.md

 - Buffer and chunk terms. taking data with chunks using req.on and parsing it.
 - Modifying headers and status code.
 - Modules, exporting modules and import from another file.

+# Exercise-3,4,5
+- Introduce to express.js and practising
+- Middleware concept, how works them and handling requests.
+- Setting up middlewares with use() get() post() methods.
+- body-parser package for parsing.
+- Filtering paths on middlewares.
+- Difference of next() and res() methods on middlewares.
+- Instead of res.write() method, res.send() method and its auto content-type setting.
+- For redirecting, .redirect("/path") method.
+- Using express router (express.Router()) and moving middlewares on the other folders.
+Exporting router.
+- Adding 404 Page for getting benefit of "/" general path handling concept of express.js.
+- Creating HTML files and linking onto express server without template engines.
+- Helper function concept for navigation.
+- Serving static files like css files on public folder.